 (b) Information as required in OAR 340-214-0310(2)(b), (c), and (d) or 340-214-0320(1)(b), (c), and (d), as appropriate

-(4) The Department will approve the procedures if it determines that they are consistent with good pollution control practices, will minimize emissions during such period to the extent practicable, and that no adverse health impact on the public will occur.
+(4) DEQ will approve the procedures if it determines that they are consistent with good pollution control practices, will minimize emissions during such period to the extent practicable, and that no adverse health impact on the public will occur.
 The owner or operator must record all excess emissions in the excess emissions log as required in OAR 340-214-0340(3) of this rule.
-At any time during the period of excess emissions the Department may require the owner or operator to cease operation of the equipment or facility, in accordance with section (2) of this rule.
-Approval of these procedures does not shield the owner or operator from an enforcement action, but the Department will consider whether the procedures were followed in determining whether an enforcement action is appropriate.
+At any time during the period of excess emissions DEQ may require the owner or operator to cease operation of the equipment or facility, in accordance with section (2) of this rule.
+Approval of these procedures does not shield the owner or operator from an enforcement action, but DEQ will consider whether the procedures were followed in determining whether an enforcement action is appropriate.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan adopted by the EQC under OAR 340-200-0040.